 Some children do take more time than others adding these sounds to their repertoire.

 But, blowing bubbles allows you to focus on some of these sounds with your little one(s).

 For example, you can blow a bubble for your child and then say the word “bubble” and then just say “buh, buh” while looking at your child.

-See if he will imitate either just the sound or the entire word (this will depend on what stage your child is at with regards to sound and language development).
+See if they will imitate either just the sound or the entire word (this will depend on what stage your child is at with regards to sound and language development).

 After the bubbles have disappeared, pause and wait.